 What’s changing is which Chase credit cards fall under the Chase 5/24 rule.

 It now appears that most co-branded Chase credit cards are now subject to the Chase 5/24 rule.
 Since the 5/24 Rule is an “open secret” that Chase doesn’t officially publicize, this information comes from other card applicants sharing their experiences.

-Since mid-November 2018, applicants report being denied for these co-brand Chase credit cards:
+Since mid-November 2018, applicants report being denied for co-brand Chase credit cards.

 While we’re still waiting for the smoke to settle, it appears that the 5/24 rule now applies to most (if not all) of the co-brand travel rewards credit cards.
 But, does this rule change affect how you plan on earning future travel rewards?